thorenscientific/documentation/docs/solutions/reference-designs/eval-cn0577-fmcz/index.rst

 In order to control the :adi:`EVAL-CN0577-FMCZ <CN0577>`, you will need to install ADI Kuiper Linux on an SD card.
-Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided at :ref:`kuiper project-list`.
+Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided at
+:dokuwiki:`Kuiper Project List <resources/tools-software/linux-software/kuiper-linux/project-list>`.

 Write the image and follow the system configuration procedure.
 Follow the directions for preparing the image for the CN0577.